expo/expo/docs/pages/versions/unversioned/sdk/apple-authentication.md

 ## Development and Testing

 You can test this library in development in the iOS Expo client without following any of the instructions above; however, you'll need to do this setup in order to use Apple Authentication in your standalone app.
-When you test in the Expo client, you will be signing into Expo rather than your own app, and so the identifiers and values you receive will likely be different than what you'll receive in production.
+When you sign into the Expo client, the identifiers and values you receive will likely be different than what you'll receive in production.

 You can do limited testing of this library on the iOS simulator.
 However, not all methods will behave the same as on a device, so we highly recommend testing on a real device when possible while developing.